-Citations happen when your business is being found.
+Citations happen when your small business is being found.
 Conversely, you won’t get brand citations when you’re not creating value for other people.

 It starts with the goal you’ve set for your business.
 Then, it extends into the content you create.
 The more value you deliver, the more visible your brand will be.